Delivering a range of PE sessions, after / before school clubs, lunch clubs and half term camps at schools

 As the Registered Manager your key responsibilities include:

-Your team will support service users in your care to achieve their goals in life and will actively seek out opportunities for them to develop their skills and confidence through a variety of staff involvement, activities and other initiatives
+Dedicated to undertaking the management of supporting people with learning disabilities and other complex needs, your team will support service users in your care to achieve their goals in life and will actively seek out opportunities for them to develop their skills and confidence through a variety of staff involvement, activities and other initiatives

-Committed to quality assurance, you will effectively lead and inspire your team to provide the highest quality person-centred support and care
+You will effectively lead and inspire your team to provide the highest quality person-centred support and care

-Delivering best practice in social care whilst continually developing the service
+Be responsible for delivering best practice in social care whilst continually developing the service

 You will have the opportunity to use your skills in an environment where the effective management of people and processes will be critical to the services success